DENNIS L. MAMMANA

 HOW TO PHOTOGRAPH A METEOR SHOWER

-Creating beautiful photos of a meteor shower is not as tough as as one might imagine.
-All you need is a camera capable of time exposures, a fast lens (preferably f/2 or faster), a high ISO setting on your digital camera or fast color film (e.g., Ektachrome 400, P-1600 slide film, etc.), a tripod and a locking cable release.
-Oh, and plenty of luck!
+Creating beautiful photos of a meteor shower is not as tough as one might imagine.
+Nor as easy!
+All you need is a camera capable of setting manually for time exposures, a wide angle and fast lens (f/2 or faster―but certainly no slower than f/2.8), a very high ISO setting on your digital camera or very fast color film, a sturdy tripod and a locking cable release or remote control.

 — Dennis Mammana

-© Dennis L. Mammana.
+(c) Dennis L. Mammana.
 All rights reserved.